MicrosoftDocs/cpp-docs/docs/mfc/reference/cscrollbar-class.md

 ### Remarks
  `GetScrollInfo` enables applications to use 32-bit scroll positions.

  The [SCROLLINFO](http://msdn.microsoft.com/library/windows/desktop/bb787537) structure contains information about a scroll bar, including the minimum and maximum scrolling positions, the page size, and the position of the scroll box (the thumb).
-See the `SCROLLINFO` structure topic in the [!INCLUDE[winSDK](../../atl/includes/winsdk_md.md)] for more information about changing the structure defaults.
+See the `SCROLLINFO` structure topic in the Windows SDK for more information about changing the structure defaults.

  The MFC Windows message handlers that indicate scroll bar position, [CWnd::OnHScroll](../../mfc/reference/cwnd-class.md#onhscroll) and [CWnd::OnVScroll](../../mfc/reference/cwnd-class.md#onvscroll), provide only 16 bits of position data. `GetScrollInfo` and `SetScrollInfo` provide 32 bits of scroll bar position data.
 Thus, an application can call `GetScrollInfo` while processing either `CWnd::OnHScroll` or `CWnd::OnVScroll` to obtain 32-bit scroll bar position data.